artorias111/telsearch/README.md

-Telsearch works on raw sequencing reads of any kind (illumina, PacBio HiFi, ONT, etc.)
+Telsearch works on raw sequencing reads of any kind (Illumina, PacBio HiFi, ONT, etc.)

 Returns the frequency of a canonical telomere seqeunce in each read.